giulianoformisano/gf.github.io/content/authors/admin/_index.md

 I am a PhD Candidate in Social Data Science at Nuffield College, University of Oxford.

-My research focuses on socila media polarisation.
+My research focuses on social media polarisation.
 I study political discourse, using a wide range of computational methods, including machine learning, natural language processing, network analysis, and time-series.

 Besides my PhD, I am working with the Oxford International Development Institute on political science research, involving machine learning methods to study social media communication during COVID, Brexit and the US 2016-2020 elections.
 I am also a teching assistant for the course of Digital Politics at the Oxford Internet Institute.